aidrianoconnor/mek.war/README.md

 - Fire Cost: number of Attack Points required to fire this weapon.
 Note that some weapons have very low Fire Cost, allowing them to be fired more than once in a given turn, and some are very expensive, requiring the player to convert Move Points to Attack Points to be fired at all (more on this below).
 - Weight: tons of weight that the weapon system adds to the unit, thus affecting speed.

 As can be noted above, there are many factors affecting overall weapon ability to hit.
 To summarize, each indvidual round has an overall chance to hit, which is then modified by the distance to target.
 Once a successful hit occurs, final damage is calculated against the max damage per round.
-At time of writing, Cover has not yet been implemented, but Cover from the Terrain, Feature, or both, that the target is standing on will also degrade ability to hit per-round.
+Cover from the Terrain, Feature, or both, that the target is standing on will also degrade ability to hit per-round.

 All weapon types have been run through a balancing process to try to make all roughly equal in their effectiveness.
 Balancing factored in weight, rounds, to hit, to hit modifier, damage per round, etc.